apache/struts-examples/coding-actions/README.txt

 Copy the war file to your Servlet container (e.g. Tomcat, GlassFish) and then startup the Servlet container.

-Or you are using maven you can run command: mvn jetty:run
+Or if you are using maven you can run command: mvn jetty:run

 In a web browser go to:  http://localhost:8080/coding-actions/index.action.